 This guidance provides the step-based approach (guiding principles) to the issuance of short-term certificate for further extension beyond three months in the circumstances where it is impossible to conduct survey, inspection or audit.

 The flag administration considers the COVID-19 outbreak to be a force majeure situation.
-Certificates which expire before December 31st 2020 will remain valid for 3 months without approval from the flag administration or the RO.
+Certificates which expire before June 30th 2021, and which have not been extended yet by an earlier version of this Contingency Plan, will remain valid for 3 months without approval from the flag administration or the RO.

 The extension will also apply to certificates issued by service providers conducting services on behalf of the Administration or RO, including, but not limited to service providers re-certifying life-saving equipment, fire-fighting equipment or radio equipment.